ed-lau/riana/README.md

 Installation:

-Install riana from pyPI using pip.
+Install Python 3.7+ and pip.
+See instructions on Python website for specific instructions for your operating system.

+Riana can be installed from PyPI via pip.
 We recommend using a virtual environment.

     $ pip install riana

-Running as a module:
+Launch riana as a module (Usage/Help):

 	$ python -m riana

-Alternatively:
+Alternatively as a console entry point:

     $ riana

-To test whether installation completed:
+To test that the installation can load test data files in tests/data:

     $ pip install tox
     $ tox